motherdomains/near-grants/Applications/superagency-AICitySim.md

 *Additional team/marketing collaborators may be added during Milestone 2.*

-The team includes founders of GLOA, who have previously brought NEAR through India, Nepal and South East Asia, thanks to grants from the NEAR foundation.
+The team includes founders of GLOA, who have previously brought NEAR through India, Nepal and South East Asia, thanks to grants from the NEAR Foundation.

 ---